How to Backup Data without Booting into Windows

 Step 1.
 Create Windows installation media to USB on another healthy PC

-Download Windows media creation tool from Microsoft on another PC (connected to the internet) and choose USB (min 8GB) to create the Windows installation media.
+Download the Windows media creation tool from Microsoft on another PC (connected to the internet) and choose USB (min 8GB) to create the Windows installation media.

 Step 2.
 Startup the unbootable Windows PC from the USB installation media

 Plugin a USB flash drive with Windows on it to the unbootable computer, also insert your external drive to PC.
 Reboot the computer into BIOS, go to "Boot" and set Windows to boot from the USB flash drive.
 And save changes to exit the BIOS.

 Wait for your PC to boot into Windows, and don't press any keys.

 Step 3.
 Bring up Command Prompt from Troubleshoot advanced options

 - On the Windows Setup window, click "Next" and click "Repair your computer" at the right bottom on the new window.